 Cash flow management must be implemented to ensure that the cash flow is monitored monthly.
-The closing balance of R41,5 million which represents funds available for the municipality to pay their creditors when due.
-The R38 million from funds available is ring-fenced for their intended purposes while realising interest income.
+The closing balance of R63,4 million which represents funds available for the municipality to pay their creditors when due.
+The R24,6 million from funds available is ring-fenced for their intended purposes while realising interest income.
 The cash flow of the municipality will not be enough to cover normal operations after considering short term obligations for the next three months.
+In March 2023 the municipality will receive last trench of equitable to cover shortfall and pay creditors due.